cgarciagl/Yupii/quickstart.md

 ```

 We added a couple of rules here
-- just songs from the artist EMINEM are showed,
+- Just songs from the artist EMINEM are showed,
 - Another rule here is that you can't delete songs, when you try it, you get a nice error message.
 - When you try to add a song or modify one of the existents, the artist for this song should be EMINEM, or you will get another error message.